jedrichards/es6/README.md

 console.log(proxy.baz()); // Error: String 'bar' is not a function
 ```

-> The 'get' trap intercepts every attempt to access any property on the target object.
-It works for property access and method invocation.
+### Logger

-#### Logger
+A simple logger could be created using a proxy.
+Proxies could also be a good choice for implementing profilers, mocks and spies since they can dynamically respond to arbitrary property access and method invocation.

 ```js
 var target = {